FinestBanana/Capycocoa/README.md

 .config/nvim/autoload/<br>
 .

 The default mode is dark.
-If you want to set light mode as standard you can define it in your .vimrc, init.lua or whatever your config file name is. :information_desk_person::laughing:
+If you want to set light mode as standard you can define it in your .vimrc, init.lua or whatever your config file name is. :information_desk_person::laughing:<br>
 For vimscript set:
 ```
 set background=light